OpenWIS/openwis-documentation/_posts/2016-03-07-OpenWIS-Technical-Committee-2016-Mar.md

 				15. RGr - issue 1 - improving bulk subs; issue 2 queues etc.  Maybe we could have a separate project to look at the queueing issue - perhaps a harness between metpx and OpenWIS would do the job.
 				16. WQ - from what LM said about the bulk subs issue then we can take a small step to achieving both of these things by divorcing single product from single destination.
 Are we talking about a dissemination tool?
 				17. JT - ok, let's add a task about UI improvement for bulk subs task to the plan for OpenWIS.
 The other is a separate project.
-				18. A-OWIS-TC-2016-18: JT - Create work package on UI improvement for bulk subs.
-OWIS-A
+				18. ACT-OWIS-TC-2016-18: JT - Create work package on UI improvement for bulk subs.
+OWIS-ACT
 				19. JT - let's discuss the AMQP potential project during the SC.
 			8. Implementation of WMO Core Metadata Profile validation package in OpenWIS 4 (we think Simon Pigot has done much of this already for BoM)
 				1. GeoNetwork 3 supports metadata profiles that can be used to check your metadata is conformant.
 It's a relatively small piece of work to package up the profile for GeoNetwork, a few days - probably mostly already done by Simon Pigot.
 BB has asked for an update).
-				2. A-OWIS-TC-2016-19: BB - Ask Simon Pigot for an update.
-OWIS-A
+				2. ACT-OWIS-TC-2016-19: BB - Ask Simon Pigot for an update.
+OWIS-ACT
 				3. BR - the install script should install this for everybody.
 				4. JT - we also want to investigate templates that implement WMO metadata guidance;  we will need a work package for that.
-				5. A-OWIS-TC-2016-20: JT - Create a work package for WMO metadata guidance templates.
-OWIS-A
+				5. ACT-OWIS-TC-2016-20: JT - Create a work package for WMO metadata guidance templates.
+OWIS-ACT
 			9. Improved integration with search engines; allowing search engines to index the catalogue.
 				1. JT - wouldn't it be great if we could just use Google or Bing to find the data we are after?
 				2. WQ - this is with the public community in mind rather than the met community - long term.